 The greater Stockholm region will have the potential to receive an annual production of approximately 8 TWh of electricity from Delta North, which corresponds to 40% of the current electricity consumption in Stockholm County.
-Delta North would cater to the increasing electricity demand of the transport sector and the need to transition to a low-carbon industry to meet current climate targets.
+Delta North would cater to the increasing electricity demand of the transportation sector and the need to transition to a low-carbon industry to meet current climate targets.
 The windfarm would also address the imbalance of the Stockholm region, which only produces about a tenth of the electricity it consumes.

 The proposed wind farm includes up to 105 bottom-fixed wind turbines in an area far out at sea to ensure low to no visibility from land.
 Delta North will not be visible from the mainland and the inner archipelago (where the vast majority of Stockholm County's population lives) and will have little visibility from certain places in the middle archipelago.
 There may be some visibility from the outermost islands of the outer archipelago.